Written by: Candi Henderson, CPhT, LPhT and Michelle Carey, CPhT, LPhT

 PCV13 vaccination is no longer routinely recommended for all adults age 65 years and older.
 Those with no compelling indications should only receive a single dose of PPSV23 at 65 years and older.1

-Those with certain medical conditions including diabetes, chronic heart, lung, or liver disease, and persons who smoke cigarettes are recommended to receive a single dose of PPSV23 at age 19-64 and then again at 65 years and older.
-There should be at least 5 years between these two doses.
+Those with certain medical conditions including alcoholism, diabetes, chronic heart, lung, or liver disease, and persons who smoke cigarettes are recommended to receive a single dose of PPSV23 at age 19-64 and then again at 65 years and older.
+There should be at least 5 years between the two PPSV23 doses.

 Those who are immunocompromised and have certain medical conditions (sickle cell disease, chronic renal failure, HIV, malignancies, etc.) at age 19-64 years should receive PCV13, then 8 weeks later PPSV23, then 5 years later an additional dose of PPSV23.
 At 65 years and older, these individuals should receive PCV13 only if they haven’t received it previously and then 8 weeks later a single dose of PPSV23 (if PPSV23 was previously received, wait at least 5 years from the previous dose).1